Classic Tiramisu Recipe

 - Combine espresso, Kahlua, sugar, rum, and vanilla in a shallow dish (I used a Pyrex pie plate).

-- Spoon half the mascarpone mixture over ladyfingers and smooth the top.
+- Spoon half the mascarpone mixture over the ladyfingers and smooth the top.
 Repeat with the rest of the ladyfingers and top with the remaining filling.

 - Cover with a layer of plastic wrap and refrigerate for at least 6 hours.
 Dust top with grated semisweet chocolate, then cut into squares to serve.